jeiglsperger/Master-Thesis/README.md

 ### timeGAN
 1. Open a Terminal and navigate to the directory in which `timeGAN.py` can be found.
+2. 2.
+Open `timeGAN.py` with `vim timeGAN.py` and adjust the desired hyperparameters for the optimization in the `objective` function.
-2. Run the optimization of timeGAN with
+3. Run the optimization of timeGAN with

     ```
     python3 timeGAN.py -data CashierData.csv -num_samples 500 -n_trials 100 -database_name CTGAN_default -shift_numbers 0